corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/json.md

 # JSON serialization

-Corda provides a module that extends the popular Jackson serialisation engine.
+Corda provides a module that extends the popular Jackson serialization engine.
 Jackson can serialize to and from JSON, and formats such as YAML and XML.
 Jackson is very modular - you can use several plugins to extend its functionality.
 See the [Jackson home page](https://github.com/FasterXML/jackson).